NeeharikaGupta/Sycophantic-Behavior-in-Persona-LLMs/README.md

 ### 🎭 Sycophancy Evaluation

 The following heatmaps show the **degree of sycophancy exhibited by persona LLMs** for adversarial prompts with weak and strong epistemic markers.
 Sycophancy is measured from 1 to 5, with 1 indicating least sycophantic and 5 indicating most sycophantic behavior.
-The heatmap on the left averages the scores across all persona-task pairs, while the one on the right depicts the scores for relevant persona-task pairs.
+The first heatmap averages the scores across all persona-task pairs, while the second heatmap depicts the scores for relevant persona-task pairs.

 <p align="center">
   <img src="images/sycophancy_chart.png" width="45%" hspace="20">